alihassankhan806/GPA-Calculator/README.md

 ## 📖 How to Use
 1. Enter Subject Name, Credit Hours, and Grade
 2. Click on `Add Subject` button
-3. Click `Calculate CGPA` to get your result
+3. Click `Calculate GPA` to get your result

 ## 📂 Project Structure
 GPA-Calculator/